 A multi-billion pound investment in the South East’s Strategic Road Network will take place over the next five years following confirmation of the Government’s Roads Investment Strategy for 2020-25.

-A dozen schemes from across the region have been included in the programme, with four committed for construction and a further eight ‘pipeline’ schemes to be developed ready for construction in the following five-year funding period.
+A dozen schemes from across the region have been included in the programme, with three committed for construction and a further eight ‘pipeline’ schemes to be developed ready for construction in the following five-year funding period.